My Stereo System

 ![]() |

-Michael Newman, Classical Guitarist (Sheffield Lab, USA).
+Michael Newman, Classical Guitarist (Sheffield Lab, Germany).
 Sheffield Lab's direct to disc recordings have always been stellar and this box set is a must-have for those who like classical guitar.
 I also have Dave Grusin's Discovered Again, Don Randi and Quest's New Baby, Thelma Houston's I've got the music in me, and Lincoln Mayorga's collaboration with Amanda McBroom, Growing up in Hollywood Town.
 This is how music should sound.
-Newman is a fantastic guitarist and this album highlight's his incredible versatality.
+Newman is a fantastic guitarist and this album highlights his incredible versatility.
 My copy definitely needs a clean.
 While the vinyl is generally quiet, as all Sheffield Lab pressings are, there are a few annoying pops all over the record.
 I had to do some repairs on the box as it seems to have suffered some water damage before I owned it.
 This is just the nature of collecting pre-owned vinyl.
 While I am careful what I purchase, sometimes an old, out-of-print title comes along that I just must have.

 |